-Nodding Wild Onion is an edible native perennial forb growing to 1-1/2 feet high to the top of the erect flowering stem.
+Nodding Wild Onion is an edible native perennial forb growing to 1-1/2 feet high to the top of an erect flowering stem.

 The leaves are all basal and form a rosette, rising in a vase shape before bending outward and downward.
-Leaves are linear, flat, solid, with a center ridge which can create a slight "v" shape, and parallel veins.
+Leaves are linear with parallel veins, flat, solid, with a center ridge which can create a slight "v" shape.
 They are much shorter than the flower stalk and have a basal sheath, which is usually not seen above ground level.

 The inflorescence is an umbel of numerous (8 to 35) stalked nodding flowers.
 The umbel is atop a round smooth greenish scape (a flowering stem that arises directly from the roots).
 The entire flower head "nods" as the top of scape bends over.
 The base of the umbel has two thin lanceolate shaped bracts.
 The scape may be ridged or angled and flattened at the top where it bends.

 The flowers are whitish to pink, small, bell shaped, 6-parted, about 1/4 inch long with three sepals and three petals combined to form six tepals.
 The margins of the 3 outer tepals are incurved.
 There are six exserted stamens that have white filaments and yellow anthers.
 The single style is about as long as the stamens and has a blunt slightly thickened tip.
-After pollination the flower head bends upward.
+The ovary is 3-chambered.
+After pollination the flower head bends upward to mature the seeds.

 Fruit: The flowers produce a seed capsule, not bulblets.
-The capsule elongates and bends upward with the flower head, eventually exposing roundish black seeds that can have a shiny or dull surface.
+The capsule elongates and then faces upward when the flower head becomes erect, eventually exposing roundish black seeds that can have a shiny or dull surface.
 These are usually wind dispersed.
 Seeds require 60 days of cold stratification for germination.

 Comparisons: Nodding Wild Onion is distinguished from Wild Garlic, A. canadense, by the the lack of bulblets produced in the inflorescence.
-It is closest in resemblance to Wild Onion, A. stellatum and that species has a nodding inflorescence also, but only in the bud stage, after which it becomes erect.
+It is closest in resemblance to Wild Onion, A. stellatum and that species has a nodding inflorescence also, but only in the bud stage, after which it becomes erect when the flowers open.
 Also the bulb of A. stellatum is more ovoid, less elongated (photo below) and the flower tepals form a star-like appearance, not a bell like shape.

 Above: The flowering scapes rise well above the clump of basal leaves.
 Drawing ©Flora of North America.